r0man/eca/docs/models.md

 }
 ```

+This config will be merged with current default used by ECA.

 ## Custom model providers

 ECA allows you to configure custom LLM providers that follow API schemas similar to OpenAI or Anthropic.
 This is useful when you want to use: